a0m0rajab/StreamYard_timestamps/readme.md

 ### ToDo

-- [] init when stream start (go live button).
+- [x] init when stream start (go live button).
-- [] Activate when tabs changed from right side (Comments, Banners).
+- [x] Activate when tabs changed from right side (Comments, Banners).
-- [] Add event listener to banner folders, to activate when navigate.
+- [ ] Add event listener to banner folders, to activate when navigate.
-- [] Check the navigation sitaution
+- [ ] Check the navigation sitaution
+- [ ] Add time modifier to extract or add to the timestamps.
+- [ ] Add option for comments to get the name of the commented user.
+- [ ] Check when new comment added.
+- [ ] Use observer instead of timeout.
-- [] Create a frontend for the extension where it can help the user for things like:
+- [ ] Create a frontend for the extension where it can help the user for things like:
   - Getting the title of the stream to add it.
   - Saving previous text or having a text field for pre-defined text.
   - Adding title on each text when the buttons clicked.